globocom/megadraft/docs/customization.md

 Omitting this prop or passing a `null` value forces all buttons to be displayed on the sidebar.

+You can set the width and height of modal via props too.
+Passing the prop `modalOptions`, see below.
+Default values are `width:528` and `height:393`.

 ```js
 import React from "react";
 import ReactDOM from "react-dom";